 The Special Needs Grant International Custody Dispute Payment is a weekly payment for parents with limited financial support who are involved in an international custody or access dispute over the care of their children.

-Who can get it
+Who can get it?

 You may get the International Custody Dispute Payment if you:

-•are the main carer of a dependent child or children
+are the main carer of a dependent child or children

-•are finding it hard financially
+are finding it hard financially

-•have no other financial support reasonably available to you.
+have no other financial support reasonably available to you.

 You must also be:

-•in New Zealand under a temporary or limited purpose residency permit with a child to resolve a custody and access dispute, or
+in New Zealand under a temporary or limited purpose residency permit with a child to resolve a custody and access dispute, or

-•a New Zealand citizen or permanent resident who is in another country because of a Hague convention application or order to resolve a custody dispute.
+a New Zealand citizen or permanent resident who is in another country because of a Hague convention application or order to resolve a custody dispute.

-How much you can get
+How much you can get?

 This depends on your circumstances.